 The only reason behind the categorization is to devise a separate strategy for each segment.

 Suppose a visitor comes to your website after searching for your name specifically.
 It means they have a serious interest.
 They are the ones who immediately need your product or service.
 So you must make hay while the sun shines!

 And as for the leads who aren’t ready to buy, you must devise a different strategy.
-Try to grab them through exit-intent popup and social media ads.
+Try to grab them through exit-intent popups and social media ads.

 It is quite frustrating when you discover the hidden fee right at the moment when you pay.
 Or, in more precise words, customers hate it!

 It may be tempting to wait in the wings.
 As a seller, you want to convince your customers by showing them the value of your product/service.
 You want to hide the exact pricing information until the customer is ready to purchase.